-- The archive of your program will be available to teachers in Saskatchewan through the Ministry and LIVE Arts websites.
+- The archive of your program will be available to teachers in Saskatchewan through the Ministry of Education and LIVE Arts websites.

-- You and your colleagues will receive support and gain experience using technologies to interact with other teachers and students in your division and beyond.
+- You and your colleagues will receive support and gain experience using technologies to interact with other teachers and students across Saskatchewan.

-- The commitment for the host teacher is 2-4 hours of prep and 1 1⁄2 hours of student supervision on the day of the broadcast.
+- The commitment for the host teacher is two to four hours of prep and one-and-a-half hours of student supervision on the day of the broadcast.

 - Host schools have the opportunity to choose from a number of potential artists, programs, and broadcast dates.
 The host school will also help select the participating grade levels.

-- Each participating school is asked to host at least one guest artist who will conduct 4 sessions for different grade levels in your school.
-2-3 programs are broadcast from a school on a broadcast day.
-Grade 2, 3, 4 on one day, for example, and then perhaps Grade 5, 6 on another day.
-Programming dates are flexible and the program partners are happy to work directly with the school to set up next year’s broadcast dates.
+- Each participating school is asked to host at least one guest artist who will conduct four sessions for different grade levels in your school. two to three programs are broadcast from a school on a broadcast day.
+Grades 2, 3 and 4 on one day, for example, and then perhaps Grades 5 and 6 on another day.
+Programming dates are flexible, and the program partners are happy to work directly with the school to set up next year’s broadcast dates.

-- The broadcast technology would be set up for 2-4 days on site in your school.
-A resource classroom or common room space works best for a broadcast so different teachers and students can access the space.
+- The broadcast technology would be set up for two to four days on site in your school.
+A resource classroom or common room space works best for a broadcast, so different teachers and students can access the space.

 - The LIVE Arts program partners work with your school division’s technology staff to set up the broadcast space using a video conference system.